jax-ml/jax/docs/pallas/tpu/collectives.rst

 Ideally we can use Pallas' templating capabilities to turn any kernel into one that overlaps some sort of communication pattern.
 Otherwise we'd be rewriting every kernel for every collective we want to overlap it with.
 This is where the idea for nested grids came from.

 .. note::
-   The :code:`emit_pipeline` API is implemented entirely using public Pallas APIs, a testament to the power of Pallas meta-programming.
+   The :code:`emit_pipeline` API is implemented entirely using public Pallas APIs, an illustration of Pallas meta-programming.

 Basic Nested Pipeline Example
 ******************************